 As the enormous popularity of generative AI tools like ChatGPT has shown, products that incorporate artificial intelligence are the next big frontier in technology.
 This means that effective product managers in this space require specialized knowledge of the field.
 Enter the UW Specialization in Machine Learning Product Management.

-“Product management in machine learning is very different from normal product management,” says Roy, who also led the launch of this specialization.
+“Product management in machine learning is very different from normal product management,” says Piyu Roy, a program management director who helped create this PCE specialization.
 “It's a different way of looking at your product.
 The stack looks very different.
 The way you build your team looks very different.”

 In this four-month program, you’ll learn to evaluate, design and implement machine learning (ML) applications from scratch, as well as within existing products.
 You’ll also learn best practices for machine learning implementation and create a product launch plan for an original ML project.